oracle-livelabs/developer/mcp-servers-on-oci-container-instances/README.md

   </a>
 </p>

+Review the Resource Manager variables before creating the stack.
+The OCI Resource Manager flow can run apply by default, which creates lab resources.

 ## GitHub Authentication

 The Terraform stack does not store a GitHub token.

-Do not send a real GitHub bearer token to the public HTTP endpoint created by this first demo stack.
-For the public HTTP validation path, verify that the GitHub MCP endpoint is reachable and returns the expected unauthenticated authorization challenge.

-Authenticated GitHub MCP tool calls require one of the following safer paths:

-- a TLS-protected and authenticated front door;
-- a private endpoint or trusted client path;
-- an explicitly approved disposable least-privilege lab token that is revoked immediately after the smoke test.
+After the Gateway path is live-validated, authenticated GitHub MCP tool calls use a client-supplied GitHub bearer token sent to the GitHub MCP URL returned by Resource Manager.
+Use only a disposable or least-privilege token for the lab and revoke it when finished.

-Do not use a production or broad-scope token for a public demo endpoint.
+Do not put a production GitHub token in Terraform variables, Resource Manager variables, container environment variables, tracked files, or screenshots.

 ## Demo Security Posture

-This first stack is intentionally optimized for a frictionless lab demo.
-The MCP ports are public HTTP endpoints.
-That is useful for showing how AI agents can connect to MCP servers running on OCI Container Instances, but it is not a production security posture.
+This stack is intentionally optimized for a frictionless lab demo.
+The MCP servers are reached through OCI API Gateway HTTPS URLs.
+The Container Instance keeps a public IP for simple image pulls, but the MCP backend ports are intended to accept ingress only from the API Gateway subnet through the stack security rules.

-Before production use, add an authenticated and TLS-protected front door such as an API gateway, load balancer, WAF, private endpoint pattern, or another approved access-control layer.
+Before production use, add an approved authentication and access-control layer, such as API Gateway authorizers, usage plans, WAF, private endpoints, or another organization-approved pattern.

+Use Playwright MCP only with safe public demo pages in this lab.
+Do not use it with real credentials, private applications, or persistent browser profiles.

 ## Status

-The first Terraform / Resource Manager implementation slice is in place.
-Live OCI deployment, Resource Manager apply/destroy validation, and remote MCP tool-call smoke testing are still required before this is treated as a complete LiveLab.
+The Terraform / Resource Manager deployment slice is in place.
+Live OCI deployment, Resource Manager apply/destroy validation, and remote MCP tool-call smoke testing are required before this is treated as a complete LiveLab.